Sharing is caring!

 In this round, you will start making ch spaces for clusters on the sides of the granny squares, not only in the corners.

-Now, if you look closely, you will see that you need to skip a cluster right away to start round two.
-So, let’s follow the math logic we mentioned earlier in this article.
+Now, if you look closely, you will see that you need to skip a cluster immediately to start round two.
+So, let’s follow the math logic mentioned earlier in this article.

-From here on, you will need 1 chain for every cluster of three double crochet.
+From here on, you will need one chain for every cluster of three double crochet.
 And remember, every time you start a new round, you will need a chain 3.
-The chain 3 will count as a double crochet.
+The “chain 3” will count as a double crochet.

-That being said, if you need one chain space for every cluster and three chains to start a round, you will then need to chain 4 to start the second round.
+That said, if you need one chain space for every cluster and three chains to start a round, you will need to chain 4 to start the second round.

-From those four chains, 3 of them will count as a double crochet for the last cluster when you complete this round.
-And the remaining chain will be the first chain 1 space in this round.
+When you complete this round, three of those four chains will count as double crochets for the last cluster.
+The remaining chain will be the first chain 1 space in this round.

 Does it sound confusing?
 It will make more sense once you complete this round.